arminc/arminc.github.io/_posts/2013-05-12-apache-2-4-vs-nginx-1-4.md

   - compare
   - nginx
   - performance
+description: Having setup [Apache 2.4][1] and [Nginx 1.4][2] I wanted to see how they performed.
+I am not trying to do a scientific performance test here, I am just interested in how Nginx behaves because I haven't used it before.
 ---
 Having setup [Apache 2.4][1] and [Nginx 1.4][2] I wanted to see how they performed.
-I am not trying to do a scientific performance test here, I am just interested in how Nginx behaves because I haven&#8217;t used it before.<!--more-->
+I am not trying to do a scientific performance test here, I am just interested in how Nginx behaves because I haven't used it before.

 I took a simple page with a table, some JavaScript and CSS in a separate file.
 I am running the tests using Apache JMeter.